irssi/irssi.github.io/documentation/settings/index.markdown

 ` completion_char = : `

 > The text that irssi puts after a tab-completed nickname, or that it uses to detect nicknames when you have completion_auto turned on.
 Some people alter this to colorize the completion character, creating the oft-dreaded bold colon.

+{:#completion_empty_line}
+` completion_empty_line = ON `

+> When this setting is OFF, tab completion will be disabled when the input line is empty.
+Disabling it is useful when pasting text that starts with a tab character, since that normally results in a /msg to a recent target.
+>
+> Added in irssi 1.0.0

 {:#completion_keep_privates}
 ` completion_keep_privates = 10 `